laminas/tutorials/doc/book/unit-testing.md

 First, let's do some setup.

-Add an import statement to the top of the test class file for the `AlbumTable` and `ServiceManager`:
+Add import statements to the top of the test class file for the `AlbumTable` and `ServiceManager` classes:

 ```php
 use Album\Model\AlbumTable;